ARMmbed/mbed-os/tools/cmake/UploadMethods.md

 ## MBed USB Upload Method

 This upload method interfaces with standard MBed boards which present themselves as USB drives.
-Given the folder where the USB drive is mounted, it first removes any other .bin files from the folder, then automatically copies the compiled program on.
+The Mbed python tools are used to automatically locate and flash boards connected to the system.

 ### Parameters